karimagnusson/kuzminki-ec/README.md

 [![license](https://img.shields.io/github/license/rdbc-io/rdbc.svg?style=flat-square)](https://github.com/rdbc-io/rdbc/blob/master/LICENSE)
 # kuzminki-akka

-Kuzminki-akka is query builder and access library for PostgreSQL written in Scala.
+Kuzminki is query builder and access library for PostgreSQL written in Scala.
+This version is for Akka.

+Kuzminki is written for those who like SQL.
+Queries are written with the same logic you write SQL statements.
+As a result the code is easy to read and memorise while the resulting SQL statement is predictable.

 If you have any questions about the project feel free to post on Gitter or contact me directly on telegram @karimagnusson.